 Located between the islands of Skiathos and Alonissos, Skopelos is the second largest of the Sporades island chain after Skyros.

-Skopelos is virtually covered in forest, with 80% of the island cloaked in pine trees and there are several sleepy resorts scattered around the deeply indented shoreline.
+Skopelos is virtually covered in forest, with 80% of this hilly island cloaked in pine trees while several sleepy resorts lie scattered around the deeply indented shoreline.

-Sandy beaches are relatively scarce on Skopelos; the north and east coasts are rugged with few resorts while hillsides in the south and west slope more gently to the sea and there are several pleasant bays.
+Sandy beaches are relatively scarce on Skopelos; the rugged north and east coasts have few resorts whereas the hillsides in the south and west slope more gently to the sea and to reach several pleasant bays.

-Olive and plum groves also help make up much of the lush, green interior of Skopelos and there are many pleasant walks to be enjoyed.
+Olive and plum groves also help make up much of the lush, green interior of Skopelos and there are many pleasant walks along forest trails.

 Skopelos is popular with day-trippers escaping the crowds on nearby Skiathos and with those who prefer a quieter Greek island holiday retreat.
 Skopelos has for years attracted up-market travellers.

 There are regular daily ferries from nearby Skiathos where the airport takes regular charter flights.
 It is a short ferry trip to Skopelos Town or to Loutraki, the island's other port.